-General ex-ante conditionality Criteria not fulfilled Actions to be taken Deadline (date) Bodies responsible administrative capacities of the current coordinator for HP equal document concerning administrative opportunities must be reinforced.
-An institutional mechanism for HP capacities and preparing of project coordination will be developed with the focus on methodology guidance, from OP TA. publicity, training and educational activities, evaluation and selection process, as well as monitoring and control.
+General ex-ante conditionality Criteria not fulfilled Actions to be taken Deadline (date) Bodies responsible administrative capacities of the current coordinator for HP equal opportunities must be reinforced.
+An institutional mechanism for HP coordination will be developed with the focus on methodology guidance, publicity, training and educational activities, evaluation and selection process, as well as monitoring and control.
 An independent entity for the coordination of horizontal principles will be set up, with 7 new job positions planned to be created, plus one assistant.
 All job positions within the entity will be refunded under the Technical Assistance.
 The created job positions will focus on methodological guidance, as well as analytical, strategic, legislative and educational activities related to the implementation of both horizontal priorities within the ESI Funds.
-The job descriptions will be oriented at activities related to the tasks of every entity of funds with a focus on the thematic cross-sectoral aspect of the horizontal 1 principles.
-The National Gender Equality Strategy for 2014 - 2020 30 November 2014 The Pational Genuer Equality Strategy for 2014 - 2020 30 November 2014 The DGEEO is currently evaluating the fulfilment of the existing National Gender Equality Strategy for 2009 - 2013 and related NAP.
+The job descriptions will be oriented at activities related to the tasks of every entity of funds with a focus on the thematic cross-sectoral aspect of the horizontal document concerning administrative capacities and preparing of project from OP TA. principles.
+The National Gender Equality Strategy for 2014 - 2020 30 November 2014 The DGEEO is currently evaluating the fulfilment of the existing National Gender Equality Strategy for 2009 - 2013 and related NAP.
 Based on the tasks evaluated and in response to the need to define new activities, a new gender equality strategy and, as a follow-up, a relevant action plan, will be drafted in cooperation with civic society representatives involved in the Committee for gender equality.
 Both documents will highlight the need for synergies between their tasks and ESI Funds programmes, especially with respect to the OP Human Resources; concrete activities of the OP HR will be reflected in the strategy and, subsequently, in the action plan.
-Nation-wide strategy on the protection and promotion of human rights 31 December 2014.
-The initial in the SR deadline 30 June 2014 was because in the SK of the ongoing inter-ministerial In November 2011, the Government of the SR undertook to prepare comment procedure. a Nation-wide strategy on the protection and promotion of human rights in the SR. Coordination of the preparation of the strategy and its submission to the Government of the SR for discussion is in the responsibility of a deputy prime minister and minister of foreign and European affairs of the SR who is also a chairman of the Government council for human rights, national minorities and gender equality.
+Nation-wide strategy on the protection and promotion of human rights in the SR 31 December 2014.
+The initial deadline 30 June 2014 was because of the ongoing inter-ministerial In November 2011, the Government of the SR undertook to prepare a Nation-wide strategy on the protection and promotion of human rights in the SR. Coordination of the preparation of the strategy and its submission to the Government of the SR for discussion is in the responsibility of a deputy prime minister and minister of foreign and European affairs of the SR who is also a chairman of the Government council for human rights, national minorities and gender equality.
 The aim of this government paper is to refine the system of national protection and promotion of human rights, including identification of needs and requirements of vulnerable groups.
 The strategy is prepared using a participatory approach.
-In addition to government authorities, the broadest range of non-governmental organisations and other relevant representatives of civic society will also be involved in defining the content and priorities to be pursued by the strategy.
-The strategy contains, inter alia, a chapter on gender equality and women's rights.
+In addition to government authorities, the broadest range of non-governmental organisations and other relevant representatives of civic society will also be involved in defining the content and priorities to be pursued by the strategy. comment procedure.
+The strategy contains, inter alia , a chapter on gender equality and women's rights .
 The chapter defines the basic needs for the fulfilment of recommendations made by the Commission on the Status of Women